rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### MySQL check

 Graphs that report metrics for the MySQL datastore that is running on your instance are available in the Cloud Control Panel under **Monitoring Alerts**.
-This area links to our [Rackspace Intelligence site](https://intelligence.rackspace.com/), which is currently in beta.

 ### Alarms